 Is this option active, the full resolution image will automatically be displayed when the Point of Interest is started.

-Automatic: Batch Processing/ Image Data Browser
+Automatic: Batch Processing/Image Data Browser

 Here you can activate the automatic loading with the last used directory when opening the image data browser.
-You also activate the automatic inclusion of subdirectories in the image data browser and batch processing.
+You also activate the automatic inclusion of subdirectories in the image data browser.